Inside the Ibrahim Pasha Palace

 Visit the ethnography section of the museum to take a little time trip back to Istanbul in the 19th century.
 It features several intriguing exhibits of the significant features of Istanbul in the 19th century, including classic Ottoman attire, Turkish baths, coffee shops, picnic spots, and Karagoz & Hacivat performances.

 Depending on the season, there are varied opening hours for the Ibrahim Pasha Palace in Istanbul.
-The museum is open daily from 9 AM to 5 PM, with the exception of Mondays, from 1 October through 1 April.
-It is open daily from 9 AM to 6 PM, with the exception of Mondays, from 1 April to 1 October during the summer.
+The museum is open daily from 9 AM to 5 PM, except Mondays, from 1 October through 1 April.
+It is open daily from 9 AM to 6 PM, except Mondays, from 1 April to 1 October during the summer.
 We advise you to reserve a guided tour of the Turkish and Islamic Arts Museum so you can skip the ticket line because it attracts a lot of attention from both residents and tourists.

 There is no student discount and the entrance cost to the Ibrahim Pasha Palace is 200 Turkish Liras for each adult.
 However, the Istanbul Museum Pass is accepted, thus it is advised that you buy one if you intend to visit numerous museums while in Istanbul.
-In the Turkish and Islamic Arts Museum, you can purchase a Museum Pass.
-Tickets for the Turkish and Islamic Arts Museum can be purchased at the entrance ticket counter if you do not desire a Museum Pass.
+In the Turkish and Islamic Arts Museum, you can purchase an Istanbul Museum Pass

 Ibrahim Pasha Palace Location